darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

                  bins = 20)
 ```

-Our final customization is to add labels to our graphs.
+Our next customization is to add labels to our graphs.
 This is done using the *labs* function (which stands for labels), and we will be adding labels to the x and y axes, as well as adding a title and caption to the graph.

 ```r
 data |> ggplot(aes(x = age)) +